dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Happiness can be found, even in the darkest of times, if one only remembers to turn on the light.**
+**Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy.**

-Anonymous
+Thich Nhat Hanh